tianyingw/tianyingw.github.io/openings.md

 title: Research Opportunities
 ---

-If you are pursuing an undergraduate student at Tsinghua University and want to get research training experience in statistics, please email me to discuss possible research opportunities.
+If you are an undergraduate student at Tsinghua University and want to get research training experience in statistics, please email me to discuss possible research opportunities.

 ### Basic Requirements